 • Required nutrients for converting carbohydrates, fats, and proteins into cellular

 Like several other B Vitamins, Vitamin B5 (Pantothenic acid) is required for breakdown of carbohydrates, fats, and proteins into energy.
-However, it has some unique functions as well: it is used to make heme, the compound that carries oxygen throughout the body; it is also used by the liver to detoxify harmful compounds.
+However, it has some unique functions as well: it is used to make heme, the compound that carries oxygen throughout the body; it is also used by the liver.

 • Essential for metabolic reactions that burn fats for energy; also used in fatty acid

 Vitamin B6 (Pyridoxine, Pyridoxal, or Pyridoxamine) has a major role in the synthesis and breakdown of amino acids, the building blocks of proteins.
 B6 is also required for the synthesis of several neurotransmitters and hormones, and helps to breakdown

 glycogen, a stored cellular fuel that can provide energy for the muscles and

 brain.
 Age can increase the likelihood of B6 deficiency.

 • Used to metabolize amino acids into energy, also necessary for synthesizing

 • • Age can increase the likelihood of B6 deficiency.

 Besides its roles in the breakdown of fats and proteins into energy, Vitamin B12 is critical for the proper function of neurons and the synthesis of red blood cells.
 B12 is poorly absorbed from the diet, and absorption can decrease significantly with age.